Whether it’s a LinkedIn profile or blog post, readability is key…

 - Her profile also showed me she undertook voluntary work and a one-month internship in the content industry, confirming her commitment to gaining experience

 My takeaways from Laura’s profile are immensely positive.
-She’s a grafter, has ambition, brings good attention to detail, is responsible and likeable, has a keen interest in content and has stepped out of her normal comfort zone to gain extra experience where possible.
+She’s a grafter, has ambition, brings good attention to detail, is responsible and likeable, has a keen interest in content marketing and has stepped out of her normal comfort zone to gain extra experience where possible.

 What most people find interesting is that I’ve gleaned all of this from just a 1-minute scroll of a LinkedIn profile.
 The ability to form accurate gut instincts from a social media profile is really helpful but the information has to be there in the first instance.